wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/procedural.md

 2. **Confirm** you can see the Codespaces dashboard
 3. **Note** your monthly included hours (60 hours for organization members)

-**Verify:** You see "You have access to GitHub Codespaces" on the dashboard.
+**✓ You should see:** "You have access to GitHub Codespaces" on the dashboard.

 > **✅ Success Check:**
 >